Adithya Adithya

 Statistical and Thermodynamic properties of Quark Gluon Plasma [Apr 2021 - Jun 2021]

-Abstract: I obtained a crude bound on the phase boundaries of the quark-gluon plasma via its statistical and thermodynamic properties while also addressing the question of the possibility of producing quark-gluon plasma in the laboratory.
+At large nuclear densities, due to screening of color charge, quarks become entirely deconfined and unbound, and hence we obtain a macroscopic system with free quarks and gluons.
+This system is called the quark-gluon plasma and it is speculated to be the primordial soup of matter at the beginning of the universe.
+In this project, we worked on obtaining a crude bound on the phase boundaries of the quark-gluon plasma via its statistical and thermodynamic properties while also addressing the question of the possibility of producing quark-gluon plasma in the laboratory.

 Report